dimsp98/dotfiles/README.md

     chezmoi init https://github.com/dimsp98/dotfiles.git

 and run one of the scripts.
-Also included is the script used for my previous setup, tailored for Void Linux, as well as a script to install and setup my [patched dwm config](https://github.com/dimsp98/dwm).
+Also included are archived config files from my previous systems (based on i3, bspwm and herbstluftwm), as well as a script to install and setup my [patched dwm config](https://github.com/dimsp98/dwm).

 Credits
 -----------------------